- Backed by the best

 When can someone make a general liability claim?

 General liability insurance protects your LLC in cases where a third party—like a customer, client, vendor or visitor—gets hurt or suffers some sort of property damage on your premises or because of your business.
 Think about the kind of risks your business faces in these kinds of situations:

-A subcontractor with your flooring specialty LLC accidentally breaks a floor-to-ceiling window in a client’s home.
-Your business is responsible for the cleanup, window replacement, and protection for the contents of the client’s house until the new custom-order window is installed.
+- A subcontractor with your flooring specialty LLC accidentally breaks a floor-to-ceiling window in a client’s home.
+Your business is responsible for the cleanup, window replacement, and protection of the contents of the client’s house until the new custom-order window is installed.

 Without general liability coverage, your business would be legally and financially responsible for handling these situations and others like them out of pocket.

 It’s important to keep in mind that the “limited liability” in “limited liability corporation” only refers to how financially responsible each partner is for the other partners’ actions and for the company’s debts.
 Your LLC protects you from losing your house if your business falls into debt.
 But your business structure doesn’t protect you against the kinds of claims that a general liability policy can, like: